 Certainly, the contradiction is clear.
 Both sides of the GMO argument state definitively that all the evidence says there is no harm, or, all evidence shows that there is some harm.
 The HighWire previously reported on the new class of CRISPR GMOs that the USDA felt the need to deregulate as long as the gene-editing could theoretically be obtained through natural breeding processes.
 Meanwhile, a new type of GMO that inserts genes from an animal into a plant seems to be getting the same treatment as a typical GMO.

 There are plenty of “molecular farming” companies working on similar projects.
 South Korean scientists have inserted beef proteins into rice to create a protein-rich pink rice that is brittle rather than sticky.
-Other companies are working on replicating dairy proteins within seeds that would be farmed.
+Other companies are working on replicating dairy proteins within seeds that would be farmed

 The purpose of this experiment is to reduce the carbon footprint by reducing the number of farm animals in agricultural systems.
 However, plant agriculture has its own drawbacks when animals are not part of the system to help regenerate the soil.
 Estimates indicate that 80% of agricultural fields are monocultures.
 A monoculture is a field planted with a single crop, which is common for corn, soy, and many other crops.

-Monocultures degrade the land and soil through erosion.
-A study by the University of Colorado Boulder found that corn farmers in the U.S. spend half a billion dollars on fertilizers just to make up for the loss of soil fertility caused by monoculture erosion.
+Monocultures degrade the land and soil through erosion. study by the University of Colorado Boulder found that corn farmers in the U.S. spend half a billion dollars on fertilizers just to make up for the loss of soil fertility caused by monoculture erosion.
 A regenerative agriculture system utilizes livestock to fertilize fields and holds carbon in the soil.
 It is less destructive to the environment.
 If the goal is to reduce carbon emissions that lead to climate change, then replacing animal agriculture with plant monocultures will be more destructive through the process of soil erosion.

 Finian Makepeace and Ryland Engelhart recently joined Del Bigtree on The HighWire to discuss the importance of animals for reducing carbon emissions and building soil fertility.
 The inputs for growing crops involve fertilizer that comes from the animals that are so often blamed for carbon emissions and climate change.